Howard P. Forman: Public Outreach

 Forman co-hosts a podcast with fellow Yale professor Harlan Krumholz, Health & Veritas on the latest news and ideas in healthcare.
-They have featured guests, including Esther Choo, Eric Topol, Akiko Iwasaki, & James Hamblin.
-During the COVID-19 pandemic, he has actively tracked outbreaks at local, national, and international levels; expounding on mitigation strategies and engaging to dispel misinformation through social and print media.
+They have featured guests, including Esther Choo, Eric Topol, Akiko Iwasaki, James Hamblin, Farzad Mostashari and Katherine Baicker.
+During the COVID-19 pandemic, he tracked outbreaks at local, national, and international levels; expounding on mitigation strategies and engaging to dispel misinformation through social and print media.
 He has been a frequent guest commentator and expert on national video and audio platforms.